 IMPORTANT: You should never disable Windows Defender, the built-in anti-virus program in Windows, especially in Windows 10 OS where it has become stronger and more comprehensive.

 In some cases, your keyboard might need the correct driver to be able to work properly.
-It could be the latest version of keyboard driver, or the driver that shipped along with your keyboard.
-You should try both ways to decide which one suit you better.
+It could be the latest version of the keyboard driver or the driver that shipped along with your keyboard.
+You should try both ways to decide which one suits you better.